ris-tlp/mathquest/README.md

    ```
    to check that everything was installed properly.
 These commands should display your current version of node.js and npm.
 2. Install IDE.
-   If you don't have an IDE previously installed on your idea, VSCode is recommended for this project.
+   If you don't have an IDE previously installed on your machine, VSCode is recommended for this project.
 Download the [Visual Studio Code Installer](https://code.visualstudio.com/docs?dv=win).
 3. Next steps.
    Refer to the __Development Setup__ section.
 This section of the ReadMe contains information on running the application once the required installations are complete.